 Well, a wood floor is easy to build (especially if putting wood slats together), it is hard-wearing, and keeps predators out when properly constructed.

-The warmth and the finish of wood floors are not only attractive, but they also insulate the coop in winter which means less reliance and cost on bedding such as straw or wood shavings.
+The warmth and the finish of wooden floors are not only attractive, but they also insulate the coop in winter which means less reliance and cost on bedding such as straw or wood shavings.

 The Limitations of Wood Flooring